 Born into a Muslim family in Kuala Lumpur, Iman more often than not faces backlash from the

 Muslim community for her depictions and cultural references.
 Belonging to the groups Malay, Muslim and Women statistically places her the in the top three most repressed groups in the country.
 A crucial aspect of her drive and motivation is the artist feeling disadvantaged as an artist in her own environment.
 Iman feels strongly that Malaysians in general, undervalue art and art isn’t appreciated due to the education systems not promoting art as a significant part of their lives.
 Despite not wanting to label herself an artist because she feels the term itself is corrupted, Iman uses art as a tool to be herself outside of the system.
 If only the privileged individuals know how or have the guidance and opportunity to appreciate art then as an artist Iman self assigned herself a mission and feels obligated to reach out to a broader community.

-Iman’s illustrations often feature a cameo like inclusion of a self-portrait, which is more than the deed of just capturing an image of her features.
-This inclusion of self portraits channels her beliefs into her work in a way that is both revealing and revolutionary, memorialising her young woman “self” and ultimately her story.
-In her works that are deeply personal and broadly relatable, giving her audience an intimate look at subject’s dear to her heart, or a particular moment in time, a platform is provided which finds a common ground.
-Moreover, the featuring of self portraits enable the artist to engage viewers into the core of her founding principles as an artist.
+Iman’s illustrations often feature a cameo like the inclusion of a self-portrait, which is more than the deed of just capturing an image of her features.
+This inclusion of self-portraits channels her beliefs into her work in a way that is both revealing and revolutionary, memorializing her young woman “self” and ultimately her story.
+In her works that are deeply personal and broadly relatable, giving her audience an intimate look at subject’s dear to her heart, or a particular moment in time, a platform is provided which finds common ground.
+Moreover, the featuring of self-portraits enable the artist to engage viewers into the core of her founding principles as an artist.